Skip to main content

 • repair, replacement or restoration of a previous improvement

 OPRD recommends that you contact ocean shore permit staff prior to submission of an application to discuss the proposal and permitting options.
-Applications should be submitted at least 6 months in advance to allow for permit review, processing and a public comment period.
-For permits (below) that are not submitted online, please submit a single hard copy version of the application and all attachments to Allison Mangini by mail at PO Box 2139, Waldport, OR 97394 or make an appointment by calling 541-220-3786 to deliver in-person at 1236 N Beaver Creek Rd, Seal Rock, Oregon.
+OPRD recommends that applications should be submitted 6 months or more in advance of the desired construction window to allow for completeness review, resubmission, processing, public comment period nad permit review.
+For permits (below) that are not submitted electronically, please submit a single hard copy version of the application and all attachments to Allison Mangini by mail at PO Box 2139, Waldport, OR 97394 or make an appointment by calling 541-220-3786 to deliver in-person at 1236 N Beaver Creek Rd, Seal Rock, Oregon.

 All forms are PDF fillable forms, although signatures are required.